After an Accident, You Need a Caring and Skilled Commercial Fishing Lawyer

 In addition to the Jones Act, you may have rights under additional laws and statutes.
 For instance, if you were injured by a dangerous or malfunctioning piece of equipment, you may be able to bring a third party claim against the equipment manufacturer and/or the maintenance and repair company responsible for keeping the equipment in proper working order.

 When you are hurt a commercial fishing boat accident the injuries can end your career.
 The Willis Law Firm understands the difficulties you are facing in the industrial fishing industry and we here to help you every step of the way.
-Contact us today at 1-800-468-4878 to discuss your fishing boat accident with an experienced maritime injury lawyer.
-You should never provide any statements to an employer or sign any releases until you have spoken with your attorney.
+Contact us today at 1-800-468-4878 to discuss your fishing boat accident with an experienced offshore injury lawyer.
+You should never provide any statements to an employer or sign any releases until you have spoken with your commericial fishing boat attorney.